ptarroso/proniche/README.md

 - Create an R package
 - Add documentation and references to original model publications
 - Maybe some accessory functions to clean data set?
 (Remove duplicates, NAs, etc)
+- ~~Instead of receiving coordinates as input, perhaps modelling functions should get already the environmental values at presences?~~